Milky066/tCam-mini-with-Tensorflow-Lite/README.md

 to input(1), input(2) and so on.

 2. The model was trained with **normalised float32** representation of the same data, before we feed an image into the model we have to nomalise the pixel data.
-Here is the method used for normalising.
+Here is the method used for normalising later on.
 ```
 static void _normalise_image_uint16(float *dest_img, uint16_t *src_img, int src_width, int src_height, int src_channel)
 {